Skip to content

 2.7 Survey Version History and Restore

 Every time a survey is saved, a version is automatically created.
-Researchers can view the change history and restore previous versions.
+Researchers can view the change history, restore any previous version, and compare any two versions side by side with an AI-generated explanation in plain English of what changed.

 2.7.1 Accessing Version History